dinh2644/simple-flashcards/README.md

 Submitted by: Tu Dinh

-This web app: Is a part 2 of part 1's flash card with functionality: User input box, next/back sequence, visual signifier of correct/wrong guesses, and shuffling order of cards.
+This web app: Is a part 2 of part 1's flash card with additional functionalities: User input box, next/back sequence, visual signifier of correct/wrong guesses, and shuffling order of cards.

 Time spent: 10 hours spent in total (including part 1)